 • The calculator provides an itemized breakdown of costs and allows for customization based on personal preferences.

-• It can help couples create a realistic budget and make informed decisions about their wedding expenses.
+• A calculator can help couples create a realistic budget and make informed decisions about their wedding expenses.

 • Using the wedding cost calculator can help reduce stress and ensure financial preparedness for the big day.